top of page

 Blue Cloud Icon Community & Non-Profit Logo (16).png

 Jeanette's early career was in crisis response and community mental health education.
 She held positions with the Boston Area Rape Crisis Center, Advocates Community Counseling, and Crisis Services of Buffalo and Erie County.
-After a few years of clinical experience, she joined SUNY Buffalo State College's Center for Development of Human Services (CDHS) as an Education Specialist.
+After a few years of clinical experience, she joined SUNY Buffalo State College's Center for Development of Human Services (CDHS).
 Over the next 15 years, she helped to build the Center's child welfare workforce training program.
 During this time, Jeanette also earned a certificate in Trauma Counseling from the University at Buffalo School of Social Work.
 When she left CDHS in 2018, she was the Senior Manager for Instructional Design and Development.
 Her team's curricula and e-learning programs have been used to train over 40,000 caseworkers in child protective services, foster care, and adoption across New York State.

 In 2018, Jeanette became the Executive Director of Grassroots Gardens of Western New York.
 Over five seasons, she helped turn Grassroots into a dynamic organization that is regarded both locally and nationally as a model of community-led conservation in an urban area.
 Accomplishments during her tenure included growing the organization's budget and staff size by 300%, and earning Grassroots the distinction of being the country's first accredited land trust comprised solely of urban community gardens.
 Jeanette and the Grassroots' community also developed an innovative program on gardening through grief, pushed the City of Buffalo to consider a more equitable and comprehensive vacant lot disposition policy, and made sure the organization's practices aligned with its values of equity, healing systemic harm, and repair.